 - indexes_count - the number of tables managed by the cluster

 - indexes - a list of table names managed by the cluster

-- nodes_set - list of nodes in the cluster defined with cluster
+- nodes_set - the list of nodes in the cluster defined using the

-- nodes_view - actual list of nodes in cluster which this node sees
+- nodes_view - the actual list of nodes in the cluster that the current node can see.

 +----------------------------+-------------------------------------------------------------------------------------+ | Counter | Value | +----------------------------+-------------------------------------------------------------------------------------+ | cluster_name | post | | cluster_post_state_uuid | fba97c45-36df-11e9-a84e-eb09d14b8ea7 | | cluster_post_conf_id | 1 | | cluster_post_status | primary | | cluster_post_size | 5 | | cluster_post_local_index | 0 | | cluster_post_node_state | synced | | cluster_post_indexes_count | 2 | | cluster_post_indexes | pq1,pq_posts | | cluster_post_nodes_set | 10.10.0.1:9312 | | cluster_post_nodes_view | 10.10.0.1:9312,10.10.0.1:9320:replication,10.10.1.1:9312,10.10.1.1:9320:replication |

-A multi-master replication cluster requires its single node to be started as a reference point before all the other nodes join it and form a cluster.
+In a multi-master replication cluster, a reference point must be established before other nodes can join and form the cluster.
 This is called cluster bootstrapping and involves starting a single node as the

 In case of a full cluster shutdown, the server that was stopped last should be started first with the

-grastate.dat file located at the cluster path should be updated with the value of
+grastate.dat file located at the cluster path should be updated with a value of 1 for the

 safe_to_bootstrap option.
 Both conditions,

 In the event of a hard crash or an unclean shutdown of all servers in the cluster, the most advanced node with the largest

 seqno in the

-grastate.dat file located at the cluster path and start that server with the command line key
+grastate.dat file located at the cluster path must be identified and started with the

-Node A is stopped as usual.
-The other nodes receive "normal shutdown" message from node A. The cluster size is reduced and a quorum re-calculation is issued.
+When node A is stopped, the other nodes receive a "normal shutdown" message.
+The cluster size is reduced, and a quorum re-calculation takes place.

-After node A gets started as usual, it joins the cluster nodes.
-Node A will not serve any write transaction until the join is complete and it's fully synchronized with the cluster.
-If a writeset cache on donor node B or C (which can be controlled with a Galera cluster's option gcache.size) still has all transactions missed at node A, node A will receive a fast incremental state transfer (IST), that is, a transfer of only missed transactions.
-Otherwise, a snapshot state transfer (SST) will start, that is, a transfer of index files.
+Upon starting node A, it joins the cluster and will not serve any write transactions until it is fully synchronized with the cluster.
+If the writeset cache on donor nodes B or C (which can be controlled with the Galera cluster's gcache.size) still contains all of the transactions missed at node A, node A will receive a fast incremental state transfer (IST), that is, a transfer of only missed transactions.
+If not, a snapshot state transfer (SST) will occur, which involves the transfer of table files.